 Botswana Travel Information

-There’s plenty of variation on a Botswana safari: huge wetlands and wide rivers are havens of biodiversity in the country’s northern woodland environments while the surprisingly rewarding Kalahari is where to go in Botswana for game-covered grasslands and sun-baked salt pans.
+There’s plenty of variation on a Botswana Safaris huge wetlands and wide rivers are havens of biodiversity in the country’s northern woodland environments while the surprisingly rewarding Kalahari is where to go in Botswana for game-covered grasslands and sun-baked salt pans.
 Each destination offers something different but combining these places of interest is simple to arrange

 Considered one of Nature’s masterpieces, the Okavango Delta offers its visitors an insight into one of Africa’s truly great wildernesses.
 A World Heritage Site, this vast and virtually untouched freshwater wetland lies at the heart of Botswana’s arid Kalahari yet supports an abundance of wildlife within a setting of dazzling natural beauty..

-Proclaimed a reserve by the area’s BaTawana people in 1962, the Moremi Game Reserve is one of Africa’s most beautiful conservation areas.
+Proclaimed a reserve by the area’s Botswana people in 1962, the Moremi Game Reserve is one of Africa’s most beautiful conservation areas.
 Protecting 3 000 km² of the central and eastern Okavango Delta, Moremi is a stunning montage of lily-covered wetlands, sparkling floodplains, open grassland and dappled forests.

 This range of habitats provides rich pickings for an impressive variety of resident wildlife and game viewing in Moremi is rewarding throughout the year.
 However